-(5) The chairman of the Legislative Administration Committee may, upon approval of the President, have purchase orders and requisitions prepared and forwarded to the accounting office in the Legislative Council.
+- may, upon approval of the President, have purchase orders and requisitions prepared and forwarded to the accounting office in the Legislative Council. - S10-90.

-S10-90.
 Senate employees.
-(1) In addition to the employees appointed by the President in accordance with section 5-2-221, MCA, the Senate shall employ staff recommended by the leadership and the Legislative Administration Committee as necessary to perform the functions of the Senate.
-(2) Standing committee chairmen shall designate a secretary to take and transcribe minutes of committee meetings.
-A committee secretary is immediately responsible to the chairman, but shall work under the overall direction of the Secretary of the Senate, subject to authority of the committee chairman.
+(1) In addition to the employees appointed by the President in accordance with section 5-2-221, MCA, the Senate shall employ staff recommended by the leadership and the Legislative Administration Committee as necessary to perform the functions of the Senate. - (2) A standing committee chair shall designate a secretary to take and transcribe minutes of committee meetings.
+A committee secretary is immediately responsible to the chair, but shall work under the overall direction of the Secretary of the Senate, subject to authority of the committee chair. - (3) (a) The President and floor leaders may each appoint a private secretary. - (b) The whips may each appoint a private secretary whose duties will include assisting other staff on an assigned basis when authorized by their respective whip. - S10-100.

-EX. #1

-SEN. RULES

-(3) (a) The President and floor leaders may each appoint a private secretary.

-(b) The whips may each appoint a private secretary whose duties will include assisting other staff on an assigned basis when authorized by their respective whip.

-S10-100.
 Secretary of the Senate and duties.
 The Secretary of the Senate works under the direction of the President.
-The responsibilities of the Secretary of the Senate include:

-(1) performing the duties prescribed by law or other provisions of these rules;

-(2) serving as parliamentary advisor to the Senate;

-(3) compiling and maintaining the calendar for approval by the President;
+The responsibilities of the Secretary of the Senate include: - (1) performing the duties prescribed by law or other provisions of these rules; - (2) serving as parliamentary advisor to the Senate; - 25 (3) compiling and maintaining the calendar for approval by 26 the President:

-(4) keeping the leadership informed on the progress and workload of the Senate;

-(5) transmitting bills with appropriate messages to the House of Representatives as instructed by action of the Senate;

-(6) keeping and maintaining records of the Senate; and

-(7) supervision of the Senate employees, except as otherwise provided.
+- 1 (4) keeping the leadership informed on the progress and 2 workload of the Senate; - (5) transmitting bills with appropriate messages to the House of Representatives as instructed by action of the Senate: - 5 (6) keeping and maintaining records of the Senate: and - 6 (7) supervision of the Senate employees, except as otherwise 7 provided. - 8 S10-110.

-SlO-llO.
 Sergeant-at-Arms duties.
-Under the direction of the President, the Sergeant-at-Arms shall:

-(1) maintain order as directed by the President or chairman of the Committee of the Whole;

-(2) enforce the lobbying rules of the Senate;

-(3) supervise the employees assigned to his office;

-(4) receive, distribute, and maintain supplies, equipment, and other inventory of the Senate, along with records of purchase and disposal in accordance with law;

-(5) perform such duties as required by other rules and the Senate.
+Under the direction of the 9 President, the Sergeant-at-Arms shall: - 10 (1) maintain order as directed by the President or chair of 11 the Committee of the Whole: - (2) enforce the lobbying rules of the Senate; - 13 (3) supervise the employees assigned to the Sergeant's office: - 15 (4) receive, distribute, and maintain supplies, equipment, 16 and other inventory of the Senate, along with records of purchase 17 and disposal in accordance with law: - 18 (5) perform such duties as required by other rules and the 19 Senate. - 20 S10-120.

-Sl0-120.
 Legislative aides.
-Each Senator may designate one person of legal age to serve as an aide during the session.
-Exceptions to this policy may be approved by the rules committee.
-The Senator shall register his aide with the Secretary of the Senate and arrange for the purchase of a nametag with the Sergeantat-Arms.
+Each Senator may designate one person of legal age to serve as an aide during the session. - 22 Exceptions to this policy may be approved by the Rules Committee. - 23 The Senator shall register an aide with the Secretary of the Senate - 24 and arrange for the purchase of a name tag with the - 25 Sergeant at Arms.

-Sl0-130.
+26 S10-130.
 Senate journal.
-(1) The Senate shall keep and authenticate a journal of its proceedings as required by law and the rules.
+(1) The Senate shall keep and

+authenticate a journal of its proceedings as required by law and the rules.